Skip to content

 Kotecha MR, et al. Idiopathic Optic Nerve Glioma: A Case Report.
 Cureus.
 2024.
 Figure 2.
 PMCID: PMC11744336.
 License: CC BY.

 Axial MRI shows fusiform enlargement of the right intraorbital optic nerve with homogeneous and strong contrast enhancement (red arrow), and proptosis due to mass effect posterior to the globe.
-Corresponds to MRI findings (homogeneous enlargement of the optic nerve, downward kinking) discussed in section “2.
+This corresponds to the MRI findings (uniform enlargement of the optic nerve and downward kinking) discussed in the section “2.
 Main symptoms and clinical findings.”

 Young children do not complain of vision loss themselves.
-Therefore, parents or caregivers often notice strabismus (especially esotropia) and bring the child to an ophthalmologist for the first time.
+Therefore, parents or those around them often notice strabismus (especially esotropia) and bring the child for an initial ophthalmology visit.

 Unilateral vision loss without strabismus is even more likely to be detected late.
-In some cases, optic atrophy is already present at the first visit.
+Optic atrophy may already be present at the initial examination.

-Bilateral optic gliomas are more common in young children.
+Bilateral optic gliomas are more common in cases with early onset.
 They are first noticed due to abnormal eye movements or “not seeing” behaviors, and visual impairment may be severe.

 Proptosis is not obvious, and there is no pain.

-Q If a child is diagnosed with strabismus, is there a possibility of optic glioma?
+Q If a child is told they have strabismus, could it be optic glioma?

 A

-In optic glioma, young children cannot perceive or complain of vision loss, so strabismus (especially esotropia) often becomes the initial symptom leading to an ophthalmology visit.
-For children diagnosed with strabismus, especially unilateral strabismus, it is important to consider optic glioma and perform a thorough examination including visual acuity, fundus, and imaging studies.
+In optic glioma, young children often cannot perceive or report vision loss, so strabismus (especially esotropia) frequently becomes the initial symptom leading to an ophthalmology visit.
+In children diagnosed with strabismus, particularly unilateral strabismus, it is important to consider optic glioma and evaluate with visual acuity, fundus, and imaging studies.

 • Optic disc edema (early finding)